About the MSPH in Human Nutrition – Dietitian Program

-The MSPH in International Health (Human Nutrition – Dietitian) coordinated program is a collaboration between the Johns Hopkins Bloomberg School of Public Health and the Dietetics Education Program at the Johns Hopkins Bayview Medical Center.
-This MSPH option offers students interested in nutrition the opportunity to earn both the MSPH degree in Human Nutrition and complete a 36-week dietetic practicum in public health nutrition in preparation for obtaining the Registered Dietitian credential.
+The MSPH in International Health (Human Nutrition – Dietitian) program is a collaboration between the Johns Hopkins Bloomberg School of Public Health and the Dietetics Education Program at the Johns Hopkins Bayview Medical Center.
+This MSPH option offers students interested in nutrition the opportunity to earn both the MSPH degree in Human Nutrition and complete a 38-week dietetic practicum in public health nutrition in preparation for obtaining the Registered Dietitian credential.
+The full-time program accepts a maximum of eight to ten students annually.

-This program is accredited by the Accreditation Council for Education in Nutrition and Dietetics, the accrediting agency for the Academy of Nutrition and Dietetics.
+This program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), the accrediting agency for the Academy of Nutrition and Dietetics, as a Graduate Program.

 Mission of the MSPH in IH (Human Nutrition – Dietitian) Program